-nificant amount of nickel dermatitis in children is being clinically seen, the majority of the providers stated that these cases have remained unpublished.
+remained unpublished.
 Practitioners also noted that confirmatory patch testing is not always performed because the "nickel source was obvious."

 To identify who the clinicians are that are providing pediatric patch test services, in November 2014, LLU launched the Pediatric Contact Dermatitis Registry study (Institutional Review Board approval #5140151).
 The first part of the study surveys for clinical providers (physicians, PAs, NPs) nationwide to identify those offering patch test services to children.
 The second part of the study is a registry for practitioners to report their de-identified pediatric ACD cases into a centralized, confidential, secure, online system (Figure 2).
-The registry project is building upon the groundwork laid by the first 2 pivotal North American studies on pediatric ACD^{25,26} which combined reported patch test results for a total of 456 affected children, from 18 patch testers, over an average of 5.3 years.
+The registry project is building upon the groundwork laid by the first 2 pivotal North American studies on pediatric ACD which combined reported patch test results for a total of 456 affected children, from 18 patch testers, over an average of 5.3 years.
 Their findings equaled to an average of 5 children being patch tested per year - a clear depiction of wide underreporting.
 However, of the 456 children screened, 124 (27%) had confirmed sensitization to nickel.
-Thus, despite the small sample size, these studies unanimously point to the significant nickel allergy in tested children in the United States/North America and to the need for preventive intervention.25,26
+Thus, despite the small sample size, these studies unanimously point to the significant nickel allergy in tested children in the United States/North America and to the need for preventive intervention.
+25,26 tions mandated in Europe - $0.5 \,\mu\text{g/cm}^2/\text{week}$ , and body piercing post assemblies to $0.2 \,\mu\text{g/cm}^2/\text{week}$ , in addition to a public awareness campaign of the risks of piercing practices, is needed.

 The use of unregulated jewelry, specifically in ear piercings in children, significantly increases the lifetime risk of nickel, cobalt and likely potassium dichromate allergy.
-Thus, a legislative public health regulation limiting the maximum allowable release of nickel from products with prolonged skin contact at the concentrations mandated in Europe - $0.5 \,\mu\text{g/cm}^2$ / week, and body piercing post assemblies to 0.2 $\,\mu\text{g/cm}^2$ /week, in addition to a public awareness campaign of the risks of piercing practices, is needed.
+Thus, a legislative public health regulation limiting the maximum allowable release of nickel from products with prolonged skin contact at the concentra-

-The Nickel Allergy Alliance, a groundswell subcommittee of Registry providers and other interested parties, has formed to track the growing number of confirmed nickel dermatitis cases and serve as a voice for those concerned with the increasing prevalence of nickel allergy in the US.
-In February 2015, the ACDS and the NAA co-endorsed a resolution recommending that the American Academy of Dermatology Patient Safety and Quality Committee Issue a Health Advisory Regarding the high sensitization rates to nickel in the USA and for mandatory national nickel directive to regulate the allowable release of nickel (for a Europe-like nickel safety regulation).
+The Nickel Allergy Alliance (NAA), a groundswell subcommittee of Registry providers and other interested parties, has formed to track the growing number of confirmed nickel dermatitis cases and serve as a voice for those concerned with the increasing prevalence of nickel allergy in the United States.
+In February 2015, the ACDS and the NAA co-endorsed a resolution recommending that the American Academy of Dermatology Patient Safety and Quality Committee Issue a Health Advisory Regarding the high sensitization rates to nickel in the United States and for mandatory national nickel directive to regulate the allowable release of nickel (for a Europe-like nickel safety regulation).